 Columbia Entrepreneurship, Innovation, and Design (“Columbia Entrepreneurship”) was founded in the summer of 2013 at the direction of University President Lee C. Bollinger and the University Board of Trustees to support, invigorate, accelerate, and motivate the Columbia community’s programs and culture around innovation, creativity, and entrepreneurship.

 The ecosystem around entrepreneurship at Columbia is vibrant, brilliant, and cutting edge.
-At the very heart of Columbia Entrepreneurship’s mandate is to find ways to take advantage of the enormous power, vitality, and resources of the entire University so that, indeed, the whole of our energies is much greater than merely the sum of the parts.
+At the very heart of Columbia Entrepreneurship’s mandate is to find ways to connect and empower the enormous vitality and resources of the entire University.

-We are grateful for the extraordinary encouragement from the President’s and Provost’s offices, the leadership from our University Trustees, the guidance from our Advisory Board, and the partnerships we’ve formed with many School Deans and faculties, our extraordinary alumni and our amazing students.
+We are grateful for the extraordinary encouragement from the President’s and Provost’s offices, the leadership from our University Trustees, the guidance from our Advisory Council, and the partnerships we’ve formed with many School Deans and faculties, our extraordinary alumni, and our amazing students.